JonnyBeoulve/Course-Rating-API/README.md

 * Validator (https://www.npmjs.com/package/validator)

 ## Notes
-* The Mongo database is seeded upon each start, resetting the state of the database.
+* The Mongo database is seeded upon each start using the data.json file in /src/data, resetting the state of the database.
 This functionality can be removed in the index.js file.
+* The CourseAPI.postman_collection.json file in the root directory contains example requests you can use to test the REST API.
+Using Postman you can import the file to quickly gain access to each of its requests.